A simple universal property of Thom ring spectra: Introduction

 \begin{thm*} If $X$ is an $\Es{n}$-space and $f\colon X \to \Pic(S^0)$ an $\Es{n}$-map, then the space $\Map_{\Alg_{S^0}^{\Es{n}}}(Mf, A)$ is equivalent to the space of $\Es{n}$-lifts of $f$ indicated below:

 \end{thm*}

-This generalizes earlier structural results about Thom spectra proven by Lewis \cite{LMS} and in~\cite{ABGHRinfcat}, as we show at the end of that section.
-Furthermore, we deduce a theorem of Chadwick and Mandell~\cite{engenera}, describing $\Es{n}$-orientations.
+This generalizes earlier structural results about Thom spectra proven by Lewis \cite{LMS} and in~\cite{ABGHRinfcat}.
+We then show that any $n$-fold loop map with Thom spectrum $Mf$ is canonically $\Es{n-1}$ $Mf$-orientable, thereby establishing a structured version of the Thom isomorphism.
+Moreover, we deduce a theorem of Chadwick and Mandell~\cite{engenera}, describing $\Es{n}$-orientations.

 We start Section \ref{sec:char} by introducing a notion of characteristic for $\Es{n}$-algebras in spectra, a straightforward extension of the $\Es{\infty}$-case studied previously by Szymik \cite{szymikcharacteristics1, szymikcharacteristics2}; see also~\cite{bakerchar} for related ideas.
-It is easy to construct an initial example of an algebra of characteristic $\chi$, denoted $\modmod[\Es{n}]{S^0}{\chi}$.
-We then show that these algebras satisfy the same universal property as certain Thom spectra naturally corresponding to them, which gives our second main result, \myref{charpthomcomparison}.
+It is easy to construct a weakly initial example of an algebra of characteristic $\chi$, denoted $\modmod[\Es{n}]{S^0}{\chi}$.
+We then show that these algebras satisfy the same universal property as certain Thom spectra naturally corresponding to them, which gives our second main result, \Cref{charpthomcomparison}.

 \begin{thm*} For any $n$ and any $k\ge 1$ and $f\colon S^{k} \to BGL_1S^0$ with corresponding $n$-fold loop map $\bar{f} \colon \Omega^n \Sigma^n S^{k} \to BGL_1R$ and with associated characteristic $\chi = \chi(f)$, there is an equivalence $M\bar{f} = \modmod[\Es{n}]{S^0}{\chi}$. \end{thm*}